The following practices will help you design a great conversation between your chatbot and your client:

 Imagine how much simpler doing your taxes, booking a vacation or learning how to use a complicated product could be with a friendly virtual assistant on hand to help you through the process.

-Here are some usability practices to help you create the best CX experience based on a recap of some of the lessons we learned when designing chatbots for our customers:
+Here are some usability practices to help you create the best CX experience and human-like conversations based on a recap of some of the lessons we learned when designing chatbots for our customers:

 - Transparency: Some businesses do not always disclose upfront to their customers that they are interacting with a bot.
 We believe that this is a mistake.
 Be clear about the chatbot goal upfront.
-Don't let people guess the functionalities of you bot.
-Clarify the goal as soon as they onboard, and in the bot description.
+Don't let people guess the functionalities of your bot.
+Clarify the goal as soon as they onboard, and add it in the bot description.

 - Avoid an excess of predetermined links and buttons.
 These tools save users from typing but free-text input allow users flexibility in choosing the types of questions they need to ask and deviate from the (often too strict) chatbot flow.
 This flexibility is highly needed to design a great conversational experience.